Alexander Newley: Portraits

 Newley has painted Christopher Reeve, Oliver Stone and Steven Berkoff.
 His portraits of Vidal and Reeve form part of the permanent collection of the National Portrait Gallery at The Smithsonian in Washington DC.

 His portraits of Nigel Hawthorne in character as King George III were commissioned by the British National Theatre to promote their premiere production of the Alan Bennett play The Madness of George III.
 In 2006, Newley's full-length portrait of Hawthorne was acquired by the Victoria and Albert Museum for their permanent collection celebrating Theatre in the 20th century.

 In 2016, Newley completed a series of portraits of Kenneth Branagh, Judi Dench, Adrian Lester, Derek Jacobi and Lily James.
 Newley worked on the portraits for a year, and was granted access backstage at the Garrick Theatre in order to capture the energy and dynamism of the actors in character.
 These were featured in a major solo exhibition Portraits in Character and charity gala auction at St Martin-in-the-Fields in which Jeffrey Archer was the auctioneer.
 Newley's portrait of David Suchet, revealed at the Garrick Club in October 2016, now hangs in the most esteemed spot in the Garrick bar.

 His multilayered "Head of Lincoln" is the central feature at The Lincoln Heritage Museum in Lincoln, Illinois—an Abraham Lincoln museum.
 Newley also painted a portrait of Jeffrey Archer hiding his face behind his hands.
 Newley's portrait of writer Dominick Dunne scribbling in his notebook during his coverage for Vanity Fair of the O. J. Simpson trial in Los Angeles was chosen for the cover of Dunne's best-selling memoir about the trial, Another City, Not My Own.

 Newley works mainly in pastels and oils.

 Personal life

 Newley has one daughter with Angela Tassoni; the couple are now divorced.
+In 2025, Newley married singer-songwriter Sheela Raman.

 In 2017, Newley completed his memoir Unaccompanied Minor, illustrated with 28 of his own paintings, an account of growing up within a dysfunctional family as the son of two international stars.